In the Garden Blog

 We’re all familiar with container gardening and the many benefits it has to offer.
-But, here’s another exciting option to growing plants in pots, straw bale gardening.
+But here’s another exciting option to growing plants in pots, straw bale gardening.
 Why not grow plants in straw or hay bales?

 Similar to container gardening, straw bale gardening allows gardeners to grow plants just about anywhere a straw bale will fit.
-Do you have terrible soil, need to let the garden sit fallow for a year, don’t like bending over, have limited space, or no soil just asphalt or concrete, etc.?
+Do you have terrible soil, need to let the garden sit fallow for a year, don’t like bending over, have limited space, or have no dirt, just asphalt or concrete, etc.?
 Then, straw bale gardening is for you!

 Benefits of Straw Bale Gardening